Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 What Is Dopamine?

-Dopamine is involved in transmitting signals that regular both our movement and our emotional response.
+Dopamine is involved in transmitting signals that regulate both our movement and our emotional response.
 This is why some people with Parkinson's disease experience mood disorders as well as muscle problems.

 A common treatment for Parkinson's disease is a medication called L-dopa, or levodopa.
 This substance is changed into dopamine in the brain.
 Giving patients dopamine as a medication isn't effective because dopamine can't enter the brain.
 Its passage is blocked by the presence of the blood-brain barrier.
 This barrier is made of tightly joined cells lining the blood capillaries in the brain.
 The cells allow only certain substances to leave the blood and enter the brain.
 Luckily, L-dopa is able to cross the blood-brain barrier.